'The Mandalorian 3' Director Rick Famuyiwa Says Production Always Took Cinematic Approach Towards Series | Glamsham

-Mumbai, March 2 (IANS) Director Rick Famuyiwa, who has helmed the third season of the streaming series ‘The Mandalorian’ of the ‘Star Wars’ franchise, has said though it’s a webseries, the approach to putting together the series has always been cinematic in terms of the scale and story.
+Director Rick Famuyiwa, who has helmed the third season of the streaming series ‘The Mandalorian’ of the ‘Star Wars’ franchise, has said though it’s a web series, the approach to putting together the series has always been cinematic in terms of the scale and story.

 He further spoke about the technology of virtual production involved in the making of the series.
 The series pioneered virtual production with StageCraft and has opened new avenues for preceding productions to work on this line of thought.